cvc5/ethos/user_manual.md

 - `(define <symbol> (<typed-param>*) <term> <attr>*)`, defines `<symbol>` to be a lambda term whose arguments and body and given by the command, or the body if the argument list is empty.
 Note that in contrast to the SMT-LIB command `define-fun`, a return type is not provided.
 The provided attributes may instruct the checker to perform e.g. type checking on the given term see [type checking define](#tcdefine).
 - `(declare-parameterized-const <symbol> (<typed-param>*) <type> <attr>*)` declares a variable named `<symbol>` whose type is `<type>`.

-> Variables are internally treated the same as constants by the ALF checker, but are provided as a separate category, e.g. for user signatures that wish to distinguish universally quantified variables from free constants.
+> Variables are internally treated the same as constants by the Ethos, but are provided as a separate category, e.g. for user signatures that wish to distinguish universally quantified variables from free constants.
 They also have a relationship with user-defined binders, see [binders](#binders), and can be accessed via the builtin operator `alf.var` (see [computation](#computation)).

 > Symbol overloading is supported, see [overloading](#overloading).